 First A/B Test: Original vs Short Email

-This variation had 37 words and resulted in a reply rate of 4% (1 in 25 users).
+This variation had 37 words and resulted in a reply rate of 4% (1 of every 25 users).

 Cutting the original email text by 75% increased the reply rate by 300%.